property personalised

 Lee Sze Teck, senior director of data analytics at Huttons Asia, says that in addition to the 2,500 SBF flats on offer that are already completed, there are more than 4,000 BTO flats with relatively short waiting times for buyers who need homes in a short time.

-He reckons that the availability of recently completed, and soon to be completed flats, may pull demand away from the resale HDB market.
+He reckons that the availability of recently completed and soon-to-be-completed flats may pull demand away from the resale HDB market.
 “This may address the supply drought in the resale market.
-In 2025, there are around 6,974 flats that will meet the 5-year MOP,” he says, adding that it is the lowest supply of MOP flats in 10 years.
+In 2025, there are around 6,974 flats that will meet the five-year MOP,” he says, adding that it is the lowest supply of MOP flats in 10 years.

-Looking ahead, Sun of OrangeTee notes that HDB will offer a strong line up of BTO projects during the next sales exercise in July.
-The next BTO sales exercise will offer about 5,400 flats, and includes two possible Prime projects in Bukit Merah, Plus projects in Clementi and Toa Payoh, as well as several Standard projects in Bukit Panjang, Sembawang, Tampines, and Woodlands.
+Looking ahead, Sun of OrangeTee notes that HDB will offer a strong line-up of BTO projects during the next sales exercise in July.
+The next BTO sales exercise will offer about 5,400 flats and include two possible Prime projects in Bukit Merah, Plus projects in Clementi and Toa Payoh, and several Standard projects in Bukit Panjang, Sembawang, Tampines and Woodlands.

 More from Edgeprop